Mr-Dispatch/Mr-Dispatch/README.md

 - Forth & Factor
 - Go (give me generics or give me death ;-)

 I also think that "HTML/CSS/JS + browser as the fattest, dumbest runtime" is the WORST FAD EVER.
-I don't care if it seems to work when it's alle made of dried dung.
+I don't care if it seems to work when it's all made out of dried dung.
 So don't you come at me with "cool, but it would be better as a web app" suggestions ;-)